ilifehacks/macos-lifehacks/docs/add_app_to_startup.md

-# How to add App to startup macos
+# How to Add Startup Apps on a Mac

 ![User & Groups](https://i.imgur.com/8L3eM6t.png)